cloudify-cosmo/docs.getcloudify.org/content/cli/overview.md

 $ cfy -h
 Usage: cfy [OPTIONS] COMMAND [ARGS]...

-  Cloudify Command Line Interface
+  Cloudify's Command Line Interface

-  Note that some commands are only available if you are using a Cloudify Manager.
-You can use Cloudify Manager by running the `cfy use` command and providing it with the IP of the Cloudify Manager instance, and SSH credentials if applicable.
+  Note that some commands are only available if you are using a Manager.
+You can use Cloudify Manager by running the `cfy profiles use` command and providing it with the IP of the your manager (and SSH credentials if applicable).

   To activate bash-completion, run `eval "$(_CFY_COMPLETE=source cfy)"`

-  The Cloudify working directory resides in ~/.cloudify.
+  Cloudify's working directory resides in ~/.cloudify.
 To change it, set the variable `CFY_WORKDIR` to the appropriate directory (e.g. /tmp/).

 Options: